 As it turns out, it depends on how many trials you conduct.
 After only a few coin flips, everything can happen.
 For example, there’s still a 6.25 % chance you’ll lose all of the first four, making the mean 0.

 If you increase the number of trials, however, the mean can be approximated as a normally distributed random variable.
 In other words, its probability distribution would look like the bell-shaped curve illustrated above (symmetrical around 0.5)

 In fact, we can calculate how much the mean is expected to vary by utilizing the following formula:

 You don’t need to know exactly what the above formula means, but note that the mean variance is inversely proportional to sample size.
 In other words, when sample size n increases, variance of the mean decreases.

-Allow us to illustrate.
 The following three graphs each show the probability distribution of the mean after a series of coin flips, but with a different number of trials.
-The purple one corresponds with 10 trials, the red with 100 trials, and the blue with 1000:
+The purple one corresponds with 10 trials, the red one with 100 trials, and the blue with one 1000: